Choosing The Correct Reticle Glass Diameter For Your Eyepiece (top of page)

 the eyepiece, then either your eyepiece uses a different method

-of holding its reticle, or more likely it is not able to use
+of holding its reticle, or it is not able to accept

 one.
 Some eyepieces are designed so the reticle is installed